Cookie Consent

 Limitations of a Warranty clause

-While warranty clauses offer many advantages, they are not without limitations.
+While warranty provisions offer many advantages, they are not without limitations.
 Understanding these drawbacks can help you set sensible expectations and make informed decisions when negotiating or relying on a warranty.

 Here are some key limitations to consider from the perspectives of both parties: